HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 {% include draft_content_note.md  content="page" %}

 This page documents a FHIR-based approach to sending attachments for claims or prior authorization directly to a Payer.
 This transaction is used for both *solicited* and *unsolicited* attachments.
-It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 275 transaction.
+It is intended to be compatible with the [X12n 275 transaction].

 ### `$submit-attachment` Operation